 Your LangGraph pipeline finishes and LangSmith reports a total cost of $2.10 for the run.
-The Anthropic invoice at the end of the month is $380 — 20x your projected spend.
-The discrepancy is sub-agent calls: your orchestrator spawns a research sub-agent, which spawns a web-search sub-agent, which makes its own LLM calls.
-Each level uses a different API key or makes calls that aren’t attributed back to the root run.
+The Anthropic invoice at the end of the month is $380, roughly 20x your projected spend.
+The gap is almost always sub-agent calls: your orchestrator spawns a research sub-agent, which spawns a web-search sub-agent, which makes its own LLM calls.
+Each level uses a different API key, or makes calls that aren’t attributed back to the root run.
 Your cost tracker only sees the calls the orchestrator makes directly.
 The sub-agent tree is invisible, and so is its cost.

 Common causes